Revised: SEPT 7, 2020

 The new guidelines by UWA have also seen large groups of people exceeding 25 people banned from entering the parks at the same time for the same activities whereas events such as destination weddings are currently not allowed in the country’s parks.

 And in fact, you can get started preparing for your Africa Safari vacation today.
 Work with a local safari expert to build a customized bucket list.
-They’ll provide activities you can do at home and advice on things to see in Uganda once things are safe—all based on how you like to travel.
+They’ll provide activities you can do at home and advise on things to see in Uganda once things are safe—all based on how you like to travel.
 Matter-of-fact you can start the conversation with an expert now or use that WhatsApp button in the bottom right corner to ask any question.

 Away from the travel disruption caused by Covid-19 scourge on Africa safari vacations in Uganda and elsewhere in the world, let’s delve deeper into the “Is Uganda safe to travel in 2020?” questions and answer some of the general Uganda travel security concerns.